perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 ### Windows Server Core
 - **Objectives of Windows Server Core**
-	- To function in a similar fashion to a traditional UNIX and Linux S
+	- To function in a similar fashion to a traditional UNIX and Linux server

+### Windows Nano Server
+- **Functions of Windows Nano Server**
+	- Serves as a platform to run the following

 ## Table Summaries
 ### General Terminology